thomaswxu/11-767-Team-DST/labs/lab6-projects.md

 3. How will each group member contribute towards those steps?
 > - Saloni: Train a 6-layer HiTUT model via knowledge distillation using the larger HiTUT teacher model/Follow-up with CMU IT on the GCP VM creation issue.
-> - Dhruv: Set up and test HiTUT BERT/DistilBert GitHub repo on Jetson, and continue debugging quantization issue with baseline model.
+> - Dhruv: Set up and test HiTUT BERT/DistilBert GitHub repo on Jetson, and continue debugging quantization issue with baseline model, experiment with SFT, QRNNs for existing LSTM based model.
 > - Thomas: Set up and test HiTUT BERT/DistilBert GitHub repo on Jetson, and continue debugging quantization issue with baseline model.